CactuseSecurity/firewall-orchestrator/documentation/api/hasura-howto.md

             }
         }'

-Not clar how to access these collections though.
+Not clear how to access these collections though.